The Prince: Influence

 Emperor Charles V, or Charles I of Spain.
 A Catholic king in the first generation to read The Prince.

 Henry VIII of England.
 A king who eventually split with the Catholic Church, and supported some Protestant ideas in the first generation to read The Prince.

 Machiavelli's ideas on how to accrue honor and power as a leader had a profound impact on political leaders throughout the modern West, helped by the new technology of the printing press.
 Pole reported that it was spoken of highly by his enemy Thomas Cromwell in England, and had influenced Henry VIII in his turn towards Protestantism, and in his tactics, for example during the Pilgrimage of Grace.
 A copy was also possessed by the Catholic king and emperor Charles V. In France, after an initially mixed reaction, Machiavelli came to be associated with Catherine de Medici and the St Bartholomew's Day Massacre.
 As Bireley (1990) reports, in the 16th century, Catholic writers "associated Machiavelli with the Protestants, whereas Protestant authors saw him as Italian and Catholic".
-In fact, he was apparently influencing both Catholic and Protestant kings.
+In fact, he was influencing both Catholic and Protestant kings.

 One of the most important early works dedicated to criticism of Machiavelli, especially The Prince, was that of the Huguenot, Innocent Gentillet, Discourse against Machiavelli, commonly also referred to as Anti Machiavel, published in Geneva in 1576.
 He accused Machiavelli of being an atheist and accused politicians of his time by saying that they treated his works as the "Koran of the courtiers".
 Another theme of Gentillet was more in the spirit of Machiavelli himself: he questioned the effectiveness of immoral strategies (just as Machiavelli had himself done, despite also explaining how they could sometimes work).
 This became the theme of much future political discourse in Europe during the 17th century.
-This includes the Catholic Counter Reformation writers summarised by Bireley: Giovanni Botero, Justus Lipsius, Carlo Scribani, Adam Contzen, Pedro de Ribadeneira, and Diego de Saavedra Fajardo.
+This includes the Catholic Counter Reformation writers summarised by Bireley: Giovanni Botero, Justus Lipsius, Carolus Scribani, Adam Contzen, Pedro de Ribadeneira, and Diego de Saavedra Fajardo.
 These authors criticized Machiavelli, but also followed him in many ways.
 They accepted the need for a prince to be concerned with reputation, and even a need for cunning and deceit, but compared to Machiavelli, and like later modernist writers, they emphasized economic progress much more than the riskier ventures of war.
 These authors tended to cite Tacitus as their source for realist political advice, rather than Machiavelli, and this pretense came to be known as "Tacitism".
 Cardinal Reginald Pole read Il Principe while he was in Italy, and on which he commented: "I found this type of book to be written by an enemy of the human race.
 It explains every means whereby religion, justice and any inclination toward virtue could be destroyed".